-- Initial symptoms of monkeypox include fever, body aches, and fatigue.
+- Initial symptoms of monkeypox include fever, body aches, fatigue, and sometimes enlarged lymph nodes.

-- The disease is similar to the smallpox virus but much less deadly.
+- Monkeypox is similar to the smallpox virus but much less deadly.

 Monkeypox is a virus that originated in animals in West and Central Africa.
 While usually confined to animals, as previous outbreaks have shown, it can also jump to humans.